ekmartin/slack-pull-reminder/README.rst

 -  ``IGNORE_WORDS``: A comma-separated list of words that will cause a pull request to be ignored.
+-  ``REPOS``: A comma-separated list of repository names to check.
+If specified, other repositories in this orgainization will be ignored.
 -  ``SLACK_CHANNEL``: The Slack channel you want the reminders to be posted in, defaults to #general.